Marx-wrld/Kafka-PythonDataStream/README.md

 - Ensure you add the right API keys, urls, usernames and passwords to your config.py file before running

-- Find the ksql_db queries you'll use for this pipeline
+- Find the ksql_db queries you'll use for this pipeline inside the ksql_db.sql file

 #### 1. Create a virtual environment
 ```